Azure/azure-powershell/src/Cdn/docs/Test-AzFrontDoorCdnProfileMigration.md

 True       Standard_AzureFrontDoor
 ```

-Checks if CDN profile can be migrated to Azure Frontdoor(Standard/Premium) profile.
+Checks if a classic AFD instance can be migrated to Azure Front Door(Standard/Premium) profile.

-### Example 2: Checks if CDN profile can be migrated to Azure Frontdoor(Standard/Premium) profile, when the subscription of the CDN profile is different from the local subscrition.
+### Example 2: Checks if a classic AFD instance can be migrated to Azure Front Door(Standard/Premium) profile, when the subscription of the CDN profile is different from the local subscrition.
 ```powershell
 Test-AzFrontDoorCdnProfileMigration -ResourceGroupName testrg -ClassicResourceReferenceId /subscriptions/testSubId01/resourcegroups/testrg/providers/Microsoft.Network/Frontdoors/frontdoorName -SubscriptionId testSubId01
 ```